Gaza explosion in car with crowd.

 RELATED:‘Ticking bomb’ terrorist killed in Gaza air strike'Cairo wants a breakthrough in the peace process'

-intelligence was a result of Egyptian President Hosni Mubarak’s anger after 49
+intelligence is a result of Egyptian President Hosni Mubarak's anger

-Hizbullah men were reportedly found plotting against Egypt in Sinai.
+after 49 Hizbullah operatives were reportedly found plotting against

-Shin Bet confirmed the targeted killing shortly after it occurred, adding that
+Shin Bet confirmed the assassination shortly after it occurred, adding

-Namnam had been involved in 2006’s abduction of IDF tank gunner Gilad Schalit
+that Namnam had been involved in the 2006 abduction of Gilad Schalit.

-and a number of other attacks in recent years.
+responsible for a number of attacks against Israel in recent years.